 My kids love to help in the kitchen, and I love feeding them healthy.
 This healthy pumpkin muffin recipe is the perfect treat for us to bake.
 And they are so easy to whip up.

-With the added cinnamon crumb topping they are my favorite pumpkin muffin.
+With the added cinnamon crumb topping, they are my favorite pumpkin muffins.
 My kids love them too!

 PIN IT FOR LATER

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 Get my full disclosure HERE.